coderefinery/manuals/content/lesson-credits.md

 In 2026 we also added bioschemas.yml, which in addition to author, also introduces a contributor field.
 We keep everyone as author in both files rather than splitting across the two.

-In 2026 we also started with a more formal role of lesson maintainer.
-The current maintainer(s) are recorded in the `contact` field of `CITATION.cff`, and are also named in the README.
+In 2026 we will also start with a more formal role of lesson maintainer.
+The current maintainer(s) will be recorded in the `contact` field of `CITATION.cff`, and are also named in the README.
 See [lesson metadata](lesson-metadata.md#lesson-maintainer-metadata) for how this carries through to bioschemas.yml and Zenodo.

 ## Adding an author